cirosantilli/linux-cheat/vm/vagrant/README.md

     vagrant init precise32 http://files.vagrantup.com/precise32.box

-The config file will contain:
+The Vagrantfile file will contain:

     config.vm.box = "precise32"
     config.vm.box_url = "http://files.vagrantup.com/precise32.box"

-so that if anyone else uses this Vagrantfile,
-`vagrant up` will automatically download the box from the URL.
+so that if anyone else uses this Vagrantfile, `vagrant up` will automatically download the box from the URL.

 For this reason you should always specify the URL in your Vagrantfile.